 Teacher / Mentor Resources

-Dedicated architecture students, architects, engineers, construction managers, facility planners, manufacturers and suppliers contribute their time in mentoring middle school students through the competition, so that learning about facility planning, design and the built environment can take place.
+Dedicated architecture students, architects, landscape architects, engineers, construction managers, facility planners, manufacturers and suppliers and all professions who contribute their time in mentoring middle school students through the competition, so that learning about facility planning, design and the built environment can take place.

 The SchoolsNEXT Design Competition gives students, teachers and mentors a unique opportunity to work together as a planning team, providing students with hands-on experience in solving real life problem as a member of a design and planning team.
 Mentorship is key to the success of the program.

 Mentorship refers to a developmental relationship between a student and a professional adult, which serves to further the student's career skills and knowledge.
 It is a tool that will help students to grow.
 Mentorship extends learning beyond the curriculum, develops self-esteem with career-related responsibility, opens access to community role models and demonstrates that career development is continuous.
 Mentorship challenges and enhances students' strengths, talents and interests, thereby providing critical connections between schools and careers.

 Students gain access to highly skilled and motivated leaders, who are remarkably resourceful and demonstrate what will be expected of them as they become contributing adult members of society.
 The mentors work in the various fields of knowledge that contribute to creating outstanding learning environments and healthy, vital communities: facility planners, architects, engineers, realtors, economic developers, city planners, green building advocates, construction managers, federal agency representatives.